You Can Close Your Eyes: Cover versions

 Linda Ronstadt covered "You Can Close Your Eyes" as the closing track of her 1974 album Heart Like a Wheel.
 According to music journalist Dave Thompson, producer Peter Asher, who produced both Taylor's Mud Slide Slim and Ronstadt's Heart Like a Wheel, reinvented the song for Ronstadt.
 Thompson considers it a "highlight" of Heart Like a Wheel.

 James Taylor's ex-wife Carly Simon covered the song on her 2007 album Into White accompanied by her children with Taylor, Sally Taylor and Ben Taylor.
 Author Sheila Weller describes this version as "slow, spectral" and "achingly beautiful."
 According to Allmusic critic Thom Jurek, mother and children "perform gorgeously" on this version.

-Taylor's sister Kate Taylor recorded the song for her 1971 album Sister Kate.
-Allmusic critic Joe Viglione called it one of the "real knockout tunes" on Sister Kate.

 Richie Havens covered "You Can Close Your Eyes" on his 1976 album The End of the Beginning.
 Maureen McGovern covered "You Can Close Your Eyes" as the closing track of her 1992 album Baby I'm Yours.
 Sheryl Crow covered it on her 2003 album Artist's Choice: Sheryl Crow.
 The a cappella group the King's Singers covered the song on their 2008 album Simple Gifts and The Young'uns covered it a cappella on their 2012 album When Our Grandfathers Said No.

 Sting performed "You Can Close Your Eyes" for a tribute concert for James Taylor in 2006.
 Pearl Jam's Eddie Vedder, accompanied by the Dixie Chicks' Natalie Maines covered the song in concert in 2010.

+Jacob Collier covered "You Can Close Your Eyes" on his 2025 album The Light For Days.